bmcorsino/bmcorsino.github.io/_posts/2020-07-01-snapshots-older-15-days.md

 Create a Runbook with the PowerShell script below.

 **Note:**
- To change the days tokeep the snapshots, just change the value 15 for everyday you want UtcNow.AddDays(**-15**))}
+ To change the days to keep the snapshots, just modify the value 15 UtcNow.AddDays(**-15**))}
 {: .notice--info}